 You are here

 Data and Analysis Related to Trump Administration Executive Orders on Immigrants and Refugees

-In its first days, the Trump administration released wide-ranging executive orders on immigration and refugee resettlement, touching on everything from the construction of a wall at the U.S.-Mexico border to deportations policy, the refugee resettlement program, and a halt to admissions from seven majority-Muslim countries.
+In its first days, the Trump administration released wide-ranging executive orders on immigration and refugee resettlement, touching on everything from the construction of a border wall to deportations policy, the refugee resettlement program, and admissions from certain majority-Muslim countries.
 These MPI research and data resources offer context directly related to the issues addressed in the executive orders and the populations they will affect.

 Click through the tabs below to view resources by topic.

 - Refugees & Nationals

 - Deportations &